StanfordLegion/petra/README.md

   - casting between types

 In addition, parts of Petra infrastructure could be improved:

   - Some error messages could be reworded or tested due to lack of usage.
   - Petra's testing framework, while decently robust, is missing a lot of tests.
 An unfortunate side-effect is that there may be latent bugs in the compiler as well.
+  - Run optimizations on the generated code.
+  - Generate debug symbols in the generated code.

 # Acknowledgements